LukasHromadnik/FEL-UI-SZZ/KO/02-shortest_paths.md

 \end{algorithmic}
 \end{algorithm}

 To accelerate the computation time we can add **additional information** to Dijkstra's algorithm in order to perform **informed search**.
-This is idea of A* algorithm which is generalization of Dijkstra that cuts down on the size of the subgraph that must be explored.
+This is the idea of A* algorithm which is a generalization of Dijkstra that cuts down on the size of the subgraph that must be explored.

-Dijkstra is so-called **label setting algorithm**, since label $l(v)$ becomes permanent (optimal) at each iteration.
+Dijkstra is so-called a **label setting algorithm**, since the label $l(v)$ becomes permanent (optimal) at each iteration.

-In contrast, **label-correcting algorithms** (e.g. Bellman-Ford's or Floyd's algorithm) consider all labels as temporary until the final step, when they all become permanent.
+In contrast, a **label-correcting algorithms** (e.g. Bellman-Ford's or Floyd's algorithm) consider all labels as temporary until the final step, when they all become permanent.

 ## Bellman-Ford Algorithm